 Bathing in a sauna for 10 to 20 minutes after each workout may help maximize your recovery and keep your body feeling its best.
 Also, it feels just as relaxing as listening to your favorite playlist.

 So aside from searching for gyms near me, you should consider searching for nearby saunas.
 At Chuze Fitness, we maximize your workout from warm-up to cool-down.
-Our gyms feature a variety of perks, including infrared saunas and steam rooms.
+Our gyms feature a variety of perks, including infrared saunas, steam rooms and we even have gyms with hot tubs.
 And after you shower off, you can refuel at our Chuze blends smoothie bars.

 Join the Chuze community today.